focusaurus/hexagonal-lambda/readme.md

     - **OR** `virtualenv python && ./python/bin/pip install awscli`
 - Clone the git repo if you haven't already and `cd` into the root directory
 - Run `npm install && npm run lint && npm test`
-- Set up your `local/env.sh` based on the template below
+- Set up your `local/env.sh` based on the template below.
+More details on configuration further down in this document.

 ```
 export AWS_DEFAULT_REGION='us-example-1'